Tinie Tempah: Other

 Tinie is also a prominent figure in modern British fashion.
 In 2012, he was named best dressed man in GQ's Men of the Year Awards.

 In 2015, he was chosen as the new men ambassador for London Menswear Collections, replacing Nick Grimshaw, and was named one of GQ's 50 best dressed British men.
 In October 2015, Tinie became a team captain for Sky 1's music/comedy panel show Bring the Noise alongside pop star Nicole Scherzinger.

 In 2016, he appeared on the British programme Top Gear, along with Seasick Steve and Sharleen Spiteri in a South African SUV challenge.
 In 2017 he launched his fashion label What We Wear at London Fashion Week Men's and streamed the show on YouTube.
 Same year, Tinie welcomed guests at his pop-up store launch at the Protein Studio in Shoreditch, London.

-In 2020, Tempah appeared in a Channel 4 documentary The Talk which aired on 4 August 2020.
+In 2020, Tempah appeared in a Channel 4 documentary, The Talk, which aired on 4 August 2020.
 The documentary, produced by Whisper TV, is about Black Britons sharing their experiences of the conversations parents have to help their children face racism.
 The documentary also featured Emeli Sande, Rochelle and Marvin Humes, Ade Adepitan, Ashley and Jordan Banjo, Gary Younge, Lennie James and more.

-In October 2021, Tempah presented the four-part Channel Four documentary Outrageous (Extraordinary) Extensions.
+In October 2021, Tempah presented the four-part Channel Four documentary Outrageous Extraordinary Extensions.

-In 2022 he presented the BBC Arts series Extraordinary Portraits which explores the art of portrait making and portraiture’s ability to communicate without words.
+In 2022 he presented the first two series, of six episodes each, of the BBC Arts series Extraordinary Portraits.

+In 2023, Tempah co-presented with Naomi Schiff the four-part Channel 4 motoring series Bangers: Mad for Cars.